jpodwys/riot-progressive-enhancement/README.md

 #### Make Deployable:

 - [ ] Use sequelize's `sync` feature so that it can generate the database schema on first run
-- [x] Generate `bundle.js` at deploy so I can remove it from github
+- [ ] Generate `bundle.js` at deploy so I can remove it from github
-- [ ] I'm currently generating `bundle.js` the poor man's way (by using nodemon and watchify as hard dependencies rather than as dev dependencies and then using grunt to generate the bundles) I need to fix this as a long-term solution

 ... more incoming.